oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 The optimization described above is OPTIONAL.
-A stub resolver of a dual-stack capable host can always issue both A and AAAA queries to the DNS, merge and order the results and send them to the application even if it has only a single-stack connectivity.
-Sending packets to a destination not covered by an entry in the routing table will be immediately refused, so a properly written application will quickly iterate through the list of addresses to the one using the same address family as the connectivity of the host.
+A stub resolver of a dual-stack capable host can always issue both A and AAAA queries to the DNS, merge and order the results and send them to the application even if it has only single-stack connectivity.
+Sending packets to a destination not covered by an entry in the routing table will be immediately refused, so a properly written application will scan the list of addresses and finally select the one using the same address family as the connectivity of the host.

 However, it should be noted that such behavior increases load on the DNS system.
-If such an optimization is removed (for instance by a software update) on a large single-stack networks, this might overload parts of the DNS infrastructure, since the number of queries doubles.
+If such an optimization is removed (for instance by a software update) on a large single-stack network, this might overload parts of the DNS infrastructure, since the number of queries will double.

 # Security Considerations

 Reducing the number of queries allows an attacker observing the DNS traffic to figure out which address families the host uses.

-Sudden disabling of the optimization can overload parts of the DNS infrastructure due to doubling the number of queries.
+Suddendly disabling the optimization can overload parts of the DNS infrastructure due to doubling the number of queries.